CALENDAR OF EVENTS

 All of the culture, arts, and attractions remain in place even as Santa Fe quiets down for the winter.
 The city is shopping heaven and its many boutiques and galleries are busy with those seeking special gifts.
 Ski Santa Fe, just 16 miles from the Plaza, usually has all 73 runs open by Christmas while the forest's summer hiking trails become tracks for snowshoeing and Nordic skiing.
 Many restaurants and hotels have events and dinners that make everyone feel like family home for the holidays and the city's relaxed atmosphere keeps visitors and friends returning every year.

-The rest of the December calendar is filled with special seasonal events in Santa Fe in a celebration of culture and heritage:
+The December calendar is filled with special seasonal events in Santa Fe in a celebration of culture and heritage:

 Christmas Eve in the Santa Fe Plaza, the heart of the city, is filled with 1,000 glittering farolitos, turning it into a magical place.
 There are carols and cider and many people walk a few blocks to the Cross of the Martyrs where there are views of the entire city, more farolitos, and bonfires.